Paarens Beach Provincial Park

 There are close to twenty lodges and resorts on various lakes or rivers, canoeing opportunities on the Nation Lakes Chain (there is an Arctic grayling catch and release fishery here!), and houseboats available on Takla Lake.

 If you want to avoid the crowds, the campground at Paarens Beach is extremely attractive.
 Each of the 39 campsites has a picnic table and fire ring.
 A number of campsites at Paarens Beach are available for reservation.
-To reserve a site, contact the Discover Camping Campground Reservation Service.
+To reserve a site, use the BC Parks reservations system.

 A large day-use/picnic area is located on a lengthy stretch of wide sandy beach.
 Change houses, abundant picnic tables, a playground for the kids and a log picnic shelter are all available to help you enjoy leisurely summer days swimming and sunbathing at the beach.
 A boat launch is also located within the park to access Stuart Lake.